myersm0/CorticalSurfaces.jl/README.md

 This package aims to provide an interface for improving safety and readability of managing such operations and for encapsulating spatial properties pertaining to a surface representation(s) of the cortex, including arbitrary user-supplied data such as distance matrices and adjacency info.
 It was designed with CIFTI/GIFTI files in mind and the so-called fs_LR 32k coordinate space, though it could work in other contexts too.

+An additional goal, not yet implemented, is to provide some GLMakie recipes for 3d visualization of brain surfaces, inspired by Connectome Workbench's wb_view but with a programmatic interface and the ability to add arbitrary additional graphical elements (such as text annotations).

 ## Performance and efficiency
 The implementation priorities are, in order:
 1. Correctness